UX Design Processes

 1. Transcript loading…

-When designers and design teams start a UX design process, they make a strategic investment that pays dividends in customer satisfaction, brand loyalty and overall business success.
+When designers and design teams start a UX design process, they make a strategic investment—one that pays dividends in customer satisfaction, brand loyalty and overall business success.
 Whether it’s to revisit existing products so they can add the best improvements or to start from scratch in the problem and solution space, teams rely on their design process to structure the way forward.

 A diagram of an overview of a UX design process.